canjs/canjs/guides/app-state.md

 Since you already know about creating can.Maps, creating an ApplicationState, which is a `can.Map`, will be easy.
 Let's see how this works.
-Open up your *app.js*, and update it, as below.
+Open up your `app`, and update it, as below.
 Note that the Application State object is a `can.Map`—i.e., it is observable.
 You should also notice that we're creating our `can.Map` in a new way—using the define plugin, which we'll discuss more
 below: